DasAng/DasAng.github.io/content/blog/grafana_opcua.md

 +++
 date = "2024-05-21T07:00:00-00:00"
-title = "OPC UA data source plugin in Grafana: Part 1" image = "/images/grafana_opcua.jpg"
+title = "OPC UA realtime streaming in Grafana: Part 1" image = "/images/grafana_opcua.jpg"

 +++

-Welcome to the first installment of our series, where we’ll develop a Grafana plugin capable of streaming real-time data from any **OPC Unified Architecture (OPC UA)** server.
+Welcome to the first installment of our series, where we’ll develop a Grafana plugin capable of streaming realtime data from any **OPC Unified Architecture (OPC UA)** server.
 In my prior projects, I’ve handled data collection from various IoT devices using the OPC UA client/server framework for seamless data exchange between devices and applications.
 The data was visualized and monitored using [Grafana](https://grafana.com/)

 ![](/images/grafana_dashboard.png "Figure 1: An example visualization of IoT sensor in Grafana")